fiddleHeads/spatial-reference/content/exercise3-project.md

 *10*{: .circle .circle-blue} click **OK** to run the tool.

-You may not be able to tell anything is happening, but you should get a popup in the lower right that says **Project** and has a green checkmark next to it.
+You may not be able to tell anything is happening, but you should get a popup in the lower right that says **Project** and has a green checkmark next to it when the tool is done running.

 The new projected dataset will be added to your map.